Politics

 “He knew how to deflect any conversation from where it was going to where he wanted it to go, and he would do it with some outlandish thing sometimes,” said former state Sen. Arnie Roblan, D-Coos Bay.
 “The outcome was: He got to have the conversation he wanted to have.”

-“Peter and I trash talked, but we enjoyed it and it was part of the game,” said state Sen. Fred Girod, R-Lyons, who considers Courtney a good friend.
+“Peter and I trash talked, but we enjoyed it and it was part of the game,” said state Sen. Fred Girod, R-Silverton, who considers Courtney a good friend.
 “If you didn’t have your A-game or you could be easily intimidated, Peter probably wasn’t your guy.”

 Courtney was born in Philadelphia in June 1943.
 The middle child of three boys, Courtney has said he spent his youth helping to care for his mother who had Parkinson’s disease.
 He grew up in Rhode Island and West Virginia — “West By God Virginia” in Courtney’s pronunciation — where his grandmother helped raise him.